LIKE IT NEVER HAPPENED

 PUSHING THROUGH, DESPITE THE CHURCH EXODUS AND THE BATTALION ARTICLE

-We tried hard to stay connected with the church, even going so far as to host small group at our house.
+We tried hard to stay connected with the church, even going so far as to host small groups at our house.
 I still love the people from that small group with all my heart.
 They truly love Jesus, and if any of them read my story, I hope they know how grateful I am for them.
 That small group meant everything to us because those people were our only friends for the past two years.
 They weren’t just friends—they became part of our children’s lives, loving our daughters like an aunt or uncle would.

 We kept pushing through it all, chalking up our struggles to “the enemy” and “spiritual attack.”